cysouw/diathesis/text/c02_case.md

 ### [ N ] Nominative {#sec:case-nominative}

 Some verbs only allow a Nominative argument, which necessarily also shows agreement with the finite verb.
 Such verbs are traditionally called 'intransitive'.
-The verbs discussed in this section are strictly intransitive, in that they do not allow for any other case marked arguments or governed prepositions (see Section \ref{prepositions-sec-delimiting-governed-prepositional-phrases}).
+The verbs discussed in this section are strictly intransitive, in that they do not allow for any other case marked arguments or governed prepositions (see [@sec:prepositions-delimiting-governed-prepositional-phrases]).
 Intransitive verbs, of course, allow for additional non-governed prepositional phrases, e.g. locational \Next[a] or temporal phrases \Next[b], instrumental/comitative phrases with *mit* \Next[c,d], or beneficiary/goal phrases with *für* \Next[e,f].

 \ex.
  \a.
 Er reist immer in die Berge.